Mumbai: Train services disrupted, schools, colleges shut amid heavy rain

 Around 50 flights were also cancelled due to inclement weather in the city.

-Heavy rains on Monday waterlogged several low-lying areas in Mumbai, disrupting traffic and suburban train services in the city, reported The Hindu.
+Heavy rains on Monday left several low-lying areas in Mumbai waterlogged, disrupting traffic and suburban train services in the city, reported The Hindu.

 According to the Brihanmumbai Municipal Corporation, the city’s base weather station in Santacruz received 300 millimetres of rain in six hours, between 1 am and 7 am.